ashish-io/sql-datawarehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀

-This project demonstrates a comprehensive, end-to-end data warehousing and analytics solution — from raw data ingestion to business-ready insights.
+This project demonstrates a comprehensive, end-to-end data warehousing, from raw data ingestion to business-ready insights.
 It is designed as a portfolio project that highlights industry best practices in data engineering, data modeling, and analytics.

 ---